-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Substantially impair an adopted emergency response plan or emergency evacuation plan?
+Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact bstantially impair an adopted emergency response an or emergency evacuation plan?
 X

 Explanation: As discussed in more detail in Section IX-g, the project would not block or impede access to emergency evacuation routes, and the development of one new single-family home and an ACU-replacing two existing residential units-would not have the potential to interfere with emergency response or evacuation procedures.
-Neither the Alameda County Planning Department's nor the Alameda County Fire Department's Fire Department's ACFD) websites provide information on or links to an adopted emergency response plan or emergency evacuation plan.
-Numerous attempts were made during this environmental review to contact the Alameda County Fire Department's Emergency Preparedness Manager to identify any potential conflicts with an adopted emergency response plan or emergency evacuation plan, but no response was received.
-However, there is no evidence to suggest that the very limited scope of the proposed project could conflict with or impair implementation of any such plan.
+On July 29, 2024 Brentt Blaser, the Manager for the Alameda County Office of Emergency Services stated via email that there are no community-specific evacuation plans, and recommended that the General Plan and updated evacuation portion of the Safety Element be reviewed.
+As previously noted in Section XI-b, all of the General Plan policies, including those in the Safety Element, were reviewed to identify any potential conflicts the proposed project might create with adopted County policies, and no conflicts were identified.
+Similarly, the County's 2021 Local Hazard Mitigation Plan (LHMP) was reviewed to identify any potential conflicts that could be caused by the proposed project, and none were identified.
 There would be no impact due to a conflict with an adopted emergency response plan or emergency evacuation plan.

 Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire of the uncontrolled spread of a wildfire?
-X
+X into the following dry season.
+Dry conditions are exacerbated by the increased temperatures that are accompanying ongoing global warming.

 Explanation: The project site is surrounded by grasslands that become dried out during summer and fall, prior to the onset of the winter rainy season.
-Periodic droughts can extend the dry conditions into the winter or even into the following dry season.
-Dry conditions are exacerbated by the increased temperatures that are accompanying ongoing global warming.
+Periodic droughts can extend the dry conditions into the winter or even